pure-data/externals-howto/README.rst

 Adds a method ``fn`` for “bang”-messages to the class ``c``.

-The argument of the “bang”-method is a pointer to the class-data space:
+The argument of the “bang” method is a pointer to the class data space:

 ``void my_bang_method(t_mydata *x);``